A: RLOP is a partnership between CSC and UNL-College of Law to recruit future lawyers for rural Nebraska communities.

 A: "Rural Nebraska" is defined as all geographical units of the state other than Lincoln, Omaha, Ralston, Boys Town, Elkhorn, Bellevue, Papillion, La Vista, Chalco, and Offutt Air Force Base.

-A: No. We encourage students to choose a Legal Studies major, but you may major in any field of study.
+A: No. A Legal Studies major is encouraged, but you may major in any field of study.
 If you choose another major, you must complete the Legal Studies minor to be eligible for RLOP.

 A: Yes.
 There are several courses you will take to better prepare for the challenges of law school.
 The RLOP Student Handbook lists these classes and your RLOP advisor will help you with the selection.